CEMDOE celebrates 1st anniversary with an innovative Patient Care Model

 April 2022.- Marilyn Lazala narrates that she was postponing her cataract surgery for more than 10 years, but the appointment with Dr. Claridanea García gave her a lot of confidence and she decided to have surgery.
 “The biggest and most beautiful thing about the center was the human warmth, the team took care of me a lot from the moment of the appointment, when I arrived it was a tremendous impression, I thought I was out of the country,” he explains.

-In our country, through a comprehensive care model focused on the safety, quality and experience of the patient and his family has sustained the care of the Medical Center for Diabetes, Obesity and Specialties (CEMDOE), during its first year of service.
+In our country, a comprehensive care model focused on the safety, quality and experience of the patient and his family, has sustained the care of the Medical Center for Diabetes, Obesity and Specialties (CEMDOE), during its first year of service.

 We believe in collaborative innovation in the process of transforming the health sector, which is why we are part of the main business associations in the country, we have made agreements with academic institutions, to promote the updating of the sector in best practices, as well as alliances with other health providers,” said Gabin.

 To offer greater facilities to patients, CEMDOE has focused on expanding the catalog of medical insurance.
-They currently work with most health care providers covering basic plans.
+They currently work with most health care providers covering even their basic plans.

 In this first year, the most demanded specialties were cardiology, ophthalmology, gynecology, endocrinology, nutrition, and the services of the Diabetic Foot and Diagnostic Imaging Unit, where about 50% of patients were welcomed through the basic health plan.